 Baby Purple Brussels Sprouts

-Purple Brussels sprouts are available in the winter and early spring.
+Baby Purple Brussels sprouts are available in the fall through early spring.

 Recipes that include Baby Purple Brussels Sprouts.
 One is easiest, three is harder.